-The Summit County Open Space & Trails Department offers paved recreational pathways and natural surface trails for multiple modes of recreation.
+The Summit County Open Space & Trails Department offers miles of paved pathways, natural surface trails, and many trailheads for multiple modes of recreation and access.

 Summit County Recreational Pathway System

 Riders can choose from a leisurely bike ride along the Dillon Reservoir to a 1500-foot climb over 13 miles from the Town of Frisco to the top of Vail Pass.
-More than 38 miles of the pathway is built and maintained by Summit County government, with an additional 12 miles maintained by the towns of Breckenridge, Dillon, Frisco, Silverthorne; Keystone Resort and the Colorado Department of Transportation (CDOT).
+More than 38 miles of the pathway is built and maintained by Summit County government, with an additional 17 miles maintained by the towns of Breckenridge, Dillon, Frisco, Silverthorne and Keystone Resort.

 User groups on the Recpath include dog walkers, runners, families with strollers, tourists riding to take in the views, professional riders training for an upcoming race, skateboarders and locals commuting to work.
 This is a multi-use pathway: please respect all users and follow the Recpath Rules and Regulations.
 The Recpath connects with many resorts, transit stops, trailheads, playgrounds, town centers, schools, parks, playgrounds and other attractions.

-Summit County maintains approximately 38 miles of natural surface trails.
-Many of these are shared ownership with the Town of Breckenridge and/or United States Forest Service (USFS).
-In addition, users can find over 280 miles of designated natural surface trails under USFS ownership.
-Summit County maintains a number of trailheads and portals accessing the large and diverse trail system within the County.
+Summit County maintains approximately 30 miles of natural surface trails and 40 miles of dirt roads.
+Many of these are shared ownership with the Town of Breckenridge and/or U.S. Forest Service.
+In addition, users can find over 200 miles of hiking trails, 150 mountain biking trails, and 100 miles of off highway vehicle routes in the Dillon Ranger District of the White River National Forest.
+Summit County maintains over 100 trailheads and portals accessing the large and diverse trail system within the County.